 Description

-A three bay, single-storey, timber-framed building, possibly constructed as a guildhall or similar public building in the late C15 or early C16, re-sited and used for agricultural purposes from the mid C19, re-roofed in the C20, renovated and incorporated into a dwelling in 2008-2010.
+This is a three-bay, single-storey timber-framed building, likely constructed as a guildhall or similar public building in the late 15th or early 16th century.
+It was re-sited and used for agricultural purposes from the mid-19th century, re-roofed in the 20th century, renovated, and incorporated into a dwelling between 2008 and 2010.

-EXTERIOR: the building measures approximately 8m x 4m, and has a gable roof with a C21 modillion cornice to the long east and west elevations, and barge boards to the north and south.
-The principal east elevation has two of the original external door entrances curtailed with external shutters of the C21, and restored three-light mullion windows to the ground and first floors.
-The west elevation has restored mullions of two, three, and five lights and a door opening into the C21 porch attached to the south end, which wraps around the south end of the rear elevation and links the building to the unlisted barn to the south-west.
+The building is constructed with a timber frame on a brick plinth, with external rendering and a tiled roof.
+It has a linear plan and measures approximately 8 metres by 4 metres.
+The east and west elevations feature a 21st-century modillion cornice, while the north and south gables have barge boards.
+The principal east elevation has two original external door entrances now fitted with 21st-century external shutters, and restored three-light mullion windows to the ground and first floors.
+The west elevation has restored mullions of two, three, and five lights, alongside a door opening into a 21st-century porch attached to the south end.
+This porch wraps around the south end of the rear elevation, connecting the building to an unlisted barn to the south-west.
 The north gable end has a restored five-light mullion in the apex.

-The attached C21 weatherboarded porch on a brick plinth, which leads into a barn, probably of the C16 but modified in the C18 or C19, both of which form part of the same dwelling, are excluded from the listing.
+A 21st-century weatherboarded porch on a brick plinth, which leads into a barn, likely dating to the 16th century but modified in the 18th or 19th century, are excluded from the listing as they form part of the same dwelling.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.